 Positions Held:

-Dr. Oberst attended medical school at the University of Kentucky.
-Dr. Oberst completed his intern year with the Department of Internal Medicine at the University of Kentucky College of Medicine, Lexington, KY.
+Dr. Fowler attended medical school at the University of Kentucky.
+Dr. Fowler completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as the first class to participate in the integrated internship.

 Positions Held:

-Dr. Blosser attended medical school at East Tennessee State University.
-Dr. Blosser completed his intern year with the Department of Internal Medicine at the University of Kentucky College of Medicine, Lexington, KY.
+Dr. Hughes attended medical school at the University of Kentucky.
+Dr. Hughes completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as the first class to participate in the integrated internship.

 Positions Held: